Aravindhan-Senthilkumar/Full_Stack_Amazon_Clone/README.md

 # Full-Stack Amazon Clone

-Welcome to the **Amazon Clone**, a fully functional e-commerce web and mobile application built using modern web technologies.
+Welcome to the **Amazon Clone**, a fully functional e-commerce mobile application built using modern web technologies.
 This app replicates the core features of an online marketplace, including user authentication, product listing, cart management, and order tracking.

 ---